suredone/qdone/README.md

 Notice that qdone also created a failed queue.
 More on that later.

-### Enqueue many jobs at once

-Put a queue name and command on each line of stdin or a file:
+To queue many jobs at once, put a queue name and command on each line of stdin or a file:

-    $ qdone enqueue-batch      # no file or '-' == use stdin
+    $ qdone enqueue-batch      # use stdin
     queue_0 echo hi
     queue_1 echo hi
     queue_2 echo hi